trinistr/dicey/README.md

 Use online version of **Dicey** on its own website: [dicey.bulancov.tech](https://dicey.bulancov.tech)!

-It does not provide quite all features, but is much easier and quicker to use.
+It does not provide quite all features, but it's easy to use and quick to get started.

 ### For those who want the full command line experience